 2.210 Flooding ― An extreme case of floating in which pigment particles float in such a manner as to produce a colour, which though uniform over the whole surface, is markedly different from that of the newly applied wet film.

-2.211 Flow ― The degree to which a wet paint film can flow out after application so as to eliminate brush marks or spray mottles and produce uniform smooth surface on drying ( see also ‘levelling’ ).
+2.211 Flow ― The degree to which a wet paint film can flow out after application so as to eliminate brush marks or spray mottles and produce uniform smooth surface on drying ( see ‘levelling’ ).

 2.212 Flow Coating ― The process of applying paint in which the paint is poured or is allowed to flow over the object to be painted, the excess, if any, being allowed to drain off.

-2.213 Fluorescent Paint ― see ‘luminous paint’.
+2.213 Fluorescent Paint ― see ‘luminous paint’

 2.214 Flushing ― It is: